Need more prompt fake running glidein detection

 If we do not care about marking each fake glidein and just care about the run diff, we can use info in glideclient classads to account for total reported glideins.

-#4 Updated by Igor Sfiligoi about 6 years ago
+#4 Updated by Igor Sfiligoi over 6 years ago

 - Priority changed from Normal to High